 Obituary: Tonya Lynn Summitt, 54, Bardstown

-She was preceded in death by her mother, Lillie Woodard; one brother, Patrick Alan Porter; and one brother-in-law, Allan Summitt.
+She was preceded in death by her mother, Lillie Porter; one brother, Patrick Alan Porter; one aunt, Ann Radabaugh; one cousin, Daniel Radabaugh; and one brother-in-law, Allan Summitt.

+She is survived by her husband, Donald Summitt of Bardstown; one brother, Mike (Heather) Porter of Washington; one niece, Amber Porter; four nephews, Cody Porter, Brandon Behrendt, Michael (Miranda) Porter and Joseph Porter;

 Barlow Funeral Home is in charge of arrangements.